 Style: Loulou Studio is designed by Chloé, but the clothing is everyday and extremely wearable.
 Shop here for gorgeous sweaters, knits, and blouses.
 The suits and blazers are also stunning.

 Loulou Studio is one of the best French fashion brands for the everyday modern woman, especially the working woman.
-The clothing is designed to work with the modern woman’s regular life.
+The French style clothing is designed to work with the modern woman’s regular life.

 Style: If you want incredibly stunning timeless pieces, look no further than Gaâla.
 This is by far one of my favorite French fashion brands to shop at online.
 The site is incredibly easy to use.